-Accountants often face disciplinary proceedings from one of the six regulators who protect the professions and in these cases, they seek legal counsel from lawyers for accountants.
+Accountants often face disciplinary proceedings from one of the six regulators who protect the professions and, in these cases, they seek legal counsel from lawyers.
+Accountancy law is just one of many areas of professional disciplinary law we specialise in.
 The chartered accountant disciplinary process addresses allegations of misconduct in technical matters relating to the following areas:

 Do you require Regulatory or Disciplinary Advice?

-Jeremy Barnett is experienced in the field of professional discipline, having represented a number of accountants, solicitors, IFAs, company directors and healthcare professionals before disciplinary bodies and the higher courts.
+Jeremy Barnett is experienced in the field of professional discipline, including accountancy law, having represented a number of accountants, solicitors, IFAs, company directors and healthcare professionals before disciplinary bodies and the higher courts.
 For four years he was a board member of the AADB and currently advises and speaks on the regulation and practice in respect of cryptocurrencies and other emerging technologies.
+If you are searching for an accountancy practice lawyer or actuary lawyer, contact Jeremy Barnett for advice.

 The Financial Reporting Council [FRC]

-Recent decisions involve cases concerning major firms of accountants including:
+Recent decisions involve accountancy law cases concerning major firms of accountants, including:

-Grant Thornton – After a former senior partner providing services under a consultancy contract faced criticisms over eight audits in the course of four years, a severe reprimand and £4m fine (discounted to £3m) were imposed.
+• Grant Thornton required lawyer accountancy services after a former senior partner providing services under a consultancy contract faced criticisms over eight audits in the course of four years.
+A severe reprimand and a £4m fine (discounted to £3m) was imposed.

-KPMG – The firm and a senior auditor admitted misconduct in relation to the financial statements of Ted Baker PLC.
-The firm was fined £3m (discounted to £2.1m) and a severe reprimand and costs were imposed.
+• The firm and a senior auditor admitted misconduct concerning the financial statements of Ted Baker PLC.
+The firm was fined £3m (discounted to £2.1m), and a severe reprimand and costs were imposed.
 The auditor fined £80k (reduced to £46,800).

-PWC – A settlement agreement against the firm and former audit partner, in relation to the 2014 audits of BHS and Taveta Group, resulted in a fine of £10m, a severe reprimand, conditions and undertakings against the firm and a fine of £500k.
+• A settlement agreement against the firm and former audit partner in relation to the 2014 audits of BHS and Taveta Group, resulted in a fine of £10m, a severe reprimand, conditions and undertakings against the firm and a fine of £500k.
 The former partner was also reprimanded.

 Institute of Chartered Accountants in England and Wales (ICAEW)